magicleap/developer-portal-docs/docs/guides/unity/sensors/unity-android-sensors.md

 The following table lists the sensors that are available on Android devices and their corresponding sensor types and controls in the Input System.

+See the [Android Sensor API Guide](/docs/guides/features/generic-sensors.md) for a complete list of Magic Leap 2 sensors compatable with the Android Sensor API.

 |Sensor Name|Sensor Type|Control Type|Description|
 |---|---|---|---|